TerrainBento/terrainbento/docs/index.rst

 The goal of ``terrainbento`` is to make it easier to create alternative Earth surface dynamics models.
 The package has three main parts that support this goal.
 First, a **Model Base Class** that contains the functionality required across models (e.g. reading in input files, writing out output).
+A **Model Template** provides an skeleton of a model made with the main base class that can be used to create your own ``terrainbento`` model.

 Second, a set of **Boundary Condition Handlers** provide tools to set and modify boundary conditions during a model run.
 Third, we provide an initial set of landscape evolution models derived from the base class.
+These models increase in complexity from a base model to models with one, two, or three differences from the base mode.

 Model Base Class
 ----------------